Taking out a mortgage in retirement

 If you’re already a homeowner and looking to release a lump sum from your home, you could consider equity release.
-One form of equity release is a ‘lifetime mortgage’, where you can release funds from the value of your home whilst continuing to live there for the rest of your life (or until you move into long-term care).
+One form of equity release is a lifetime mortgage which is a loan secured against your home.
+You can release funds from the value of your home whilst continuing to live there for the rest of your life (or until you move into long-term care).
 Ultimately, taking out any type of mortgage is a huge commitment so just be sure it’s what you really want at this time of your life.

 Is there anything else I should think about?

 We’d recommend talking to your close family before taking out a mortgage – whether it’s a re-mortgage or a new product.
 Children, in particular, may have strong views about such a serious commitment to long term debts – and there may be other ways to raise money in the shorter term.